MMU-TWT-Class-Oct-2015/G14C_University_Accomodation_Management_System/README.md

 The text editors are needed to be able to write the code for our project which is the University Accomodation Management System.
 You can use any of your preffered text editor but mainly 4 of us used either [Notepad++](https://notepad-plus-plus.org/)  or the highly popular [Atom.io](https://atom.io/).
 We can also use our notepad to write down the programming language.

 ##### Web Browser
-Web Broswer is used to view the design of our system and interact with it.
+Web Browser is used to view the design of our system and interact with it.
 On the other hand web broswer is also used to open the Xampp interface and also to start the SQL.
 A web browser can be used based on our preference either Google Chrome, Mozilla Firefox, Opera, Safari or etc.

 ---
 ## **Operating the system**